Landscape Architecture Solutions That Address Inland Flooding

 The American Society of Landscape Architects Fund (The ASLA Fund), a 501(c)(3) organization, invites academic ASLA members or non-members to develop a succinct and impactful research review that investigates evidence of the benefits of landscape architecture solutions for inland flooding.

 The research review will be publicly accessible via the ASLA website.
-The reviews will aggregate the most relevant and credible peer-reviewed evidence for landscape architecture and nature-based solutions that:
+The review will aggregate the most relevant and credible peer-reviewed evidence for landscape architecture and nature-based solutions that:

 Academics will examine research from a range of relevant disciplines, including scientific disciplines, and third-party verified data from projects led by academic and professional practitioners in landscape architecture or that involved significant contributions by them.